How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Results

-Second, since it is unclear whether using a standard word count analytic system would allow for the distinction among the three different types of social epidemics, we used a deep-learning Natural Language Processing tool that mines conversations according to how humans understand them in the real world~\cite{choi20social}.
-The tool can classify any textual message according to types of interaction that are close to human-level understanding.
-In particular, we studied over time the three types most frequently found: expressions of \emph{conflict} (expressions of contrast or diverging views), social \emph{support} (emotional aid and companionship), and \emph{power} (expressions that denote or describe person's power over the behavior and outcomes of another).
-Figure~\ref{fig:heatmap1}~F shows the min-max normalized scores of the fraction of people posting tweets labeled with each of these three interaction types.
-In refusal phase, \emph{conflict} increased---this is when anxiety and blaming foreigners were recurring themes in Twitter.
-In the suspended reality phase, conflict peaked (similar to \emph{anxiety} words, $r=0.88$), yet, since this when the first lock-down measures were announced, initial expressions of power and of social support gradually increased as well.
+Second, since it is unclear whether a simple word count approach is effective in studying how the three psycho-social epidemics unfolded over time, we additionally applied the deep-learning approach that extracts mentions of expressions of \emph{conflict}, \emph{social support}, and \emph{power}.
+Figure~\ref{fig:heatmap1}~F shows the min-max normalized scores of the fraction of users posting tweets labeled with each of these three interaction types (as per Formula~\ref{eqn:10dims_normalized}).
+In the refusal phase, \emph{conflict} increased---this is when anxiety and blaming foreigners were recurring themes in Twitter.
+In the anger phase, conflict peaked (similar to \emph{anxiety} words, $r=0.88$), yet, since the first lock-down measures were announced, initial expressions of power and of social support gradually increased as well.
 Finally, in the acceptance phase, social support peaked.
 Support was most correlated with the categories of \emph{affiliation} ($r=0.98$), \emph{positive emotions} ($r=0.96$), and \emph{we} ($r=0.94$) (Table~\ref{table:correlations}); power was most correlated with \emph{prosocial} ($r=0.95$), \emph{care} ($r=0.94$), and \emph{authority} ($r=0.94$).
 Again, our previous interpretations concerning the existence of a phase of conflict followed by a phase of social support were further confirmed by the deep-learning tool, which, as opposed to our dictionary-based approaches, does not rely on word matching.